De Dana Dan: Production

+Casting

 De Dana Dan reunited Akshay Kumar, Sunil Shetty and Paresh Rawal with Priyadarshan, who directed them in the first Hera Pheri film.
 It was the first time the trio acted together after Phir Hera Pheri in 2006, although Rawal and Shetty appeared in Priyadarshan's Hulchul and Chup Chup Ke.
 Akshay and Rawal also appeared in Priyadarshan's Bhagam Bhag and Garam Masala.
-Asin Thottumkal was approached for Katrina's role, but turned it down due to little screen time.
+Asin Thottumkal was approached for a role in the film initially.

-Nitin Bankar and Ram Mishra, played by Akshay Kumar and Sunil Shetty respectively, are names of long-lasting spot-boys; Nitin Bankar is Akshay's spot-boy, and Ram Mishra is that of Sunil.
-The film took 80 days to complete.
+Nitin Bankar and Ram Mishra, played by Akshay Kumar and Sunil Shetty respectively, are names of long-lasting spot-boys; Nitin Bankar is Akshay's spot-boy, and Ram Mishra is that of Sunil's.

+Filming

+Filming began on 1 December 2008 at Mehboob Studio in Mumbai.
+The entire movie was filmed in Singapore, primarily at the Pan Pacific Hotel, except for the climax.
+The climax was shot in Film City, Goregaon, Mumbai, where a replica of the Pan Pacific Hotel from Singapore was created.
+The flood scene was completed in 15 days.
+At last, the film took 80 days to complete.

 Release

+The film was released on 27 November 2009 globally.